eromano/generator-slack-bot/README.md

 yo slack-bot
 ```

-Which will generate the following project structure:
+Which will generate the following project structure, if for example your bot name is Mazinga:

     ├── '.travis.yml',
     ├── '.gitignore',